rops/Workflower/README.md

 end
 ```

-For more details, read my 100pages dissertation :)
+For more details, please read my 100pages dissertation :)